Complete the Missing Half: Augmenting Aggregation Filtering with Diversification for Graph Convolutional Networks: Filterbanks in GNNs: From One Channel to Two

 \subsection{Motivation}

 We measure the smoothness of $9$ frequently used benchmark datasets and present the results with the network characteristics for each task in Table \ref{tab:dataoverview}).
 It shows that the input features and ground truth labels of different datasets are all mixtures of smooth and non-smooth graph signals but in different proportions.
 Besides, it illustrates that different tasks have different demands of learning how to smoothen the input signals.
-For example, in \textit{Cora-full}, \textit{Citeseer-full} and \textit{Pubmed-full}, the ground truth labels are much smoother than the input features, such pattern motivates us to learn how to smoothen the input signals; while in \textit{Wisconsin} and \textit{Texas}, the labels are less smooth than the input features, thus there is no reason that we still learn how to smoothen the input signals.
-We therefore propose that we should learn both smooth and non-smooth components of the input features instead of merely extracting the smooth part.
+For example, in \textit{Cora}, \textit{Citeseer} and \textit{Pubmed}, the ground truth labels are much smoother than the input features, such pattern motivates us to learn how to smoothen the input signals; while in \textit{Wisconsin} and \textit{Texas}, the labels are less smooth than the input features, thus there is no reason that we still learn how to smoothen the input signals.
+Therefore, to accommodate different situations, we propose that we should learn both smooth and non-smooth components of the input features adaptively instead of merely extracting the smooth part.
 This motivates us to use filterbanks (LP and HP filters) to filter the signals in GNNs.

 \paragraph{LP, HP Graph Filters and Filter Banks} The multiplication of $L$ and $\bm{x}$ acts as a filtering operation over $\bm{x}$, adjusting the scale of the components of $\bm{x}$ in frequency domain.
 To see this, consider